chriskonnertz/string-calc/README.md

 There are two types of brackets in a term: Opening and closing brackets.
 There is no other typification.
 For example there can be classes that implement support for parentheses `()` and square brackets `[]` but they will be treated equally.
-Therefore this is a valid term even though it might not be valid from a mathematical point of view: `[1+)`
+Therefore, this is a valid term even though it might not be valid from a mathematical point of view: `[1+)`

 For every opening brackets there must be a closing bracket and vice versa.
 Good usage examples: